MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`Where`*\
-The position in the target deque where the first element is inserted.
+The position in the target `deque` where the first element is inserted.

 *`Val`*\
-The value of the element being inserted into the deque.
+The value of the element being inserted into the `deque`.

 *`Count`*\
-The number of elements being inserted into the deque.
+The number of elements being inserted into the `deque`.

 *`First`*\
-The position of the first element in the range of elements in the argument deque to be copied.
+The position of the first element in the range of elements in the argument `deque` to be copied.

 *`Last`*\
-The position of the first element beyond the range of elements in the argument deque to be copied.
+The position of the first element beyond the range of elements in the argument `deque` to be copied.

 *`IList`*\
 The `initializer_list` of elements to insert.

 ### Return Value

-The first two insert functions return an iterator that points to the position where the new element was inserted into the deque.
+The first two insert functions return an iterator that points to the position where the new element was inserted into the `deque`.

 ### Remarks